-A code of conduct, also called privacy and code of conduct, are the policies and rules both employees and employers must adhere to.
-These guidelines outline how people should appropriately interact with one another at work.
+Conduct policies contain the rules both employees and employers must adhere to.
+They outline how people should appropriately interact with one another at work.

 This policy outlines the rules regarding conflict of interest and the responsibilities of employees and the company in resolving any such discrepancies.

 The disciplinary policy is aimed at ensuring that issues of misconduct are managed and dealt with in a fair and consistent manner.